C has three major decision making instructions—the

 The

-is the most general way of writing a multi-way decision.The expressions are evaluated in order; if an expressionis true, the "statement" or "block of statement" associated with it is executed, and this terminates the whole chain.
+else-if is the most general way of writing a multi-way decision.The expressions are evaluated in order; if an expressionis true, the "statement" or "block of statement" associated with it is executed, and this terminates the whole chain.
 As always, the code for each statement is either a single statement, or a group of them in braces.
 The last

-part handles the "none of the above" or default case where none of the other conditions is satisfied.5.
+elsepart handles the "none of the above" or default case where none of the other conditions is satisfied.5.
 Switch Statements or Control Statements

 The